seanhatton/repronim.org/content/resources/tools/nidm/_index.md

 NIDM is a mature standard widely adopted by the neuroimaging community.
 Working groups actively maintain and update the standard.

+### Innovation

+By using Semantic Web standards and technologies as its base, NIDM builds on and uses existing frameworks and tools while focusing on neuroimaging-specific concepts.
+NIDM is developed by community consensus around and open standard rather than as a closed or proprietary definition.

 ### Citation information

 RRID:SCR_013667